ASDFDev/PAS-Backend/README.md

 2. Through Time Based One Time Password(Read on if you are using this)

 ## Generate your own secret
-First we have to generate our own secret key
 ```bash
 $ php token/totp/GenSecret.php

 Secret Key: XICHOBVO3OM5MSGL
 ```
-This secret key will appear only **once**.
-Go to token/totp/OTP.php and find `"xxxx" // Input your secret key here!`.
-Replace xxxx with your key.

 ## Reading Server Output